Best Hutong to visit in Beijing | Travel Guide

 Subway: line 2 and line 5 Yonghegong lama temple station

-Know as Yandai Xiejie in Chinese, the Skewed Tobacco Pouch Street is one of the oldest hutongs, which are famous attractions in Beijing.
-It is 232 meters long with its east end on Di’anmen Street and the west to the Silver Ingot Bridge.
+Know as Yandai Xiejie in Chinese, the Skewed Tobacco Pouch Street is one of the oldest hutongs and is a famous attraction in Beijing.
+It is 232 meters long, with its east end on Di’anmen Street and the west to the Silver Ingot Bridge.

 Surroundings: Drum and bell tower

-Juwan hutong is located near the Zhushikou subway station.
-It is the area for poor people who lives in the old days.
-And today it is a place not well developed which helps you to know more of the local life.
+Juwan Hutong is located near the Zhushikou subway station.
+It is the Area for poor people who lived in the old days.
+And today it is a poorly developed place, which helps you to know more about the local life.
 Some of the Hutong hutongs are only 40 cm wide.
 The road is not enough for a bike to go through.

 Surroundings: Temple of Heaven

-There are a lot of historic sites and former embassies, as it is the government offices, it is not popular with tourists.
-If you would like to see the old embassies and the government buildings today, it is a great place to visit.
+There are a lot of historic sites and former embassies, but as they are government offices, they are not popular with tourists.
+If you want to see the old embassies and the government buildings today, it is a great place to visit.

-This hutong is between qianmen street and liuli chang east street, it is only 25 meters.
+This Hutong is between Qianmen Street and Liuli Chang East Street, only 25 meters away.
 There are many nice hutongs around here, such as the famous Bada hutong (八大胡同).
 The bada hutong is an area of 8 hutongs that was full of whore houses in the old days.
-The buildings are very nice, a good place to walk.
-There are a lot of hutongs with 2 floors which tells us it was the business center of the old capital.
+The buildings are charming and an excellent place to walk.
+There are a lot of hutongs with two floors, which tells us it was the business center of the old capital.

-Near xisi subway station, it is the oldest hutong.
-There live the locals only, with a beautiful pagoda, inside the pagoda, there is a book store, you can have a drink inside, like the time go back to hundreds of years ago.
+Near the xisi subway station, it is the oldest Hutong.
+There live the locals only, with a beautiful pagoda.
+Inside the pagoda is a bookstore, and you can have a drink inside like it was hundreds of years ago.

 Recommend Hutong walking rote:

 This is the most classic route to make the hutong walk.
-Start from Nanluoguxiang, turn to the left to avoid the crowded tourist, then you will walk into the Hutongs where the locals live and work.
-You can then walk to Drum and Belltower, Houhai, visit Prince Kung’s Mansion at the end.
-It is about 3 hours walking, you can stop at Shichahai eat and rest, then it will be a perfect half-day Hutong trip.
+Start from Nanluoguxiang, turn to the left to avoid the crowded tourists, and then you will walk into the Hutongs, where the locals live and work.
+Walking to Drum and Belltower, Houhai, you can visit Prince Kung’s Mansion.
+It is about 3 hours of walking; you can stop at Shichahai to eat and rest, then it will be a perfect half-day Hutong trip.

 2. Qianmen Area